irbyk/Plex-Discord-Bot_V2/README.md

 };
 ```
 You can find us on Discord : https://discord.gg/c39aRhB
+Join it if you want to discuss or have any suggestions.

-If you see any bugs or have any suggestions, use the issue tracker.
+If you see any bugs use the issue tracker.
 Thanks!

 ***